-If you are looking for an unusual fall decoration, pumpkin on a stick is a real eye-catcher that you can easily grow from seed in your garden on in a container.
-The most intriguing fact about these miniature pumpkin-look-alikes is that they are in fact ornamental eggplants.
-Pumpkin on a Stick is grown over the summer just like eggplants, and harvested in the fall.
-Once dried, the fruit will outlast any pumpkin so you can enjoy them in flower arrangements for a long time.
+If you are looking for a unique fall decoration, pumpkin on a stick plants are an absolute eye-catcher that you can easily grow from seed in your garden or a container.
+The most intriguing fact about these miniature pumpkin-look-alikes is that they are ornamental eggplants.
+Pumpkin on a stick is planted in the spring, grown over the summer like other eggplants, and ready to eat in the fall.
+They grow moderately fast, usually ready for harvesting about 75 days after sowing from seeds.

 |Botanical Name||Solanum Integrifolium|

 |Flower Color||White, purple|

 |Toxicity||Toxic to cats, dogs, and horses|

 When planting pumpkin on a stick in your garden, give it ample space, keeping in mind that it will be like a small bush when it’s mature.
 Three feet apart is ideal; 30 inches is the minimum planting distance.